-In C. pullus the forewings are entirely black and the hairs on the hind tibia arise from large black spots.
-The apex of the antennae and much of the legs are yellowish.
+In C. pullus the forewings are entirely black and hind femora are dark with the tip pale.
+The hairs on the hind tibia arise from large black spots.
 In addition, the adults are always fully-winged.

 A widespread and common bug, though unobtrusive due to its size.
 Often found on sparsely vegetated ground, and particulaly associated with clovers and other legumes.